 8-Learn to say no

-Saying no to non-essential tasks and commitments is an important part of effective time management.
-Focus on what’s most important and avoid taking on too much work that could distract you from your goals.
+Saying no to non-essential tasks and commitments is integral to effective time management.
+Focus on what’s essential and avoid doing too much work that could distract you from your goals.

 Take a few minutes at the end of each day to plan for the next day.
 This will help you start each day with a clear sense of direction and reduce the risk of wasting time.